jagatpandya/rupee-symbol-animation-with-c-graphics-functions/README.md

 - [x] Install dependencies \
 ***How to install graphics.h on ubuntu 18.04...***

-> **Note:** All the packages mentioned above are not required for just this one project program.
+> **Note:** The mentioned packages are not specifically required for this individual project.
 It is just to recommend installing the important packages for running basic graphics programs.

 **Use a text editor to write a C program**